ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

 ## Cancel an Order

-After these exchanges, you still have two orders open:

-- A sell order on the source chain (5marscoin for 15venuscoin)
-- A buy order on the target chain (5marscoin for 5venuscoin)
+After the exchanges described, there are still two open orders: a sell order on the Mars chain (5 `marscoin` for 15 `venuscoin`), and a buy order on the Venus chain (5 `marscoin` for 5 `venuscoin`).

+To cancel an order on a blockchain, you can use the `cancel-sell-order` or `cancel-buy-order` command, depending on the type of order you want to cancel.
+The command takes several arguments, including the `channel-id` of the IBC connection, the `amount-denom` and `price-denom` of the order, and the `order-id` of the order you want to cancel.

-To cancel a sell order:
+To cancel a sell order on the Mars chain, you would run the following command:

 ```
 interchanged tx dex cancel-sell-order dex channel-0 marscoin venuscoin 0 --from alice --home ~/.mars
 ```

-The balance of marscoin is increased:
+This will cancel the sell order and remove it from the order book.
+The balance of Alice's `marscoin` will be increased by the amount of the cancelled sell order.

+To check Alice's balances, including her updated `marscoin` balance, run the following command:

 ```
 interchanged q bank balances $(interchanged keys show -a alice --home ~/.mars)
 ```

+This will return a list of Alice's balances, including her updated `marscoin` balance.

 ```yml
 balances: